Silent Hill 3: Plot

 Intent on killing Claudia, Heather resolves to go to Silent Hill and accepts Douglas' offer to drive her there.
-On the journey there, Heather learns from a journal left by Harry that she was the baby left to him at the end of the first Silent Hill game.
-Because she is the reincarnation of Alessa, the girl originally intended to birth the cult's god, Claudia intends for her to bring forth the god.
-Arriving in the seemingly abandoned and fog-shrouded town, Heather sets out to find Leonard in a local hospital.
-Revealed to be Claudia's abusive father, he intends to dispose of Claudia as cult leader and attacks Heather after learning that she is not a member of the cult.
-Heather defeats him.
-She journeys to the local church via a local amusement park, purportedly at Douglas' request.
+On the journey there, Heather learns from Harry's journal that she was the baby left to him at the end of the first Silent Hill game.
+Because she is the reincarnation of Alessa, the girl originally intended to give birth to the cult's god, Claudia intends for her to bring forth the god.
+Arriving in the seemingly abandoned and fog-shrouded town, Heather sets out to find a man named Leonard in a local hospital, being told by a member of the cult named Vincent that Leonard was in possession of a powerful magical sigil, the Seal of Metatron.

+Revealed to be Claudia's abusive father, Leonard intends to dispose of Claudia as cult leader and attacks Heather after learning that she is not a member of the cult.
+Heather defeats him, taking the Seal of Metatron.
+She journeys to the local church of the cult through a local amusement park at Douglas' request, who—despite being a member of the cult—opposes Claudia's goals.
 When Heather arrives at the amusement park, she finds him wounded, having tried to stop Claudia.
 He considers killing Heather to stop the god from being born but decides against it.

 Heather reaches the church and learns that Claudia, who was Alessa's childhood friend, intends to bring about the god's birth to remake the world into a paradise.
-Heather confronts her and vomits out the fetal deity, nourished by her hatred, with the aid of a supernatural substance given to her by Harry before his death.
-Claudia promptly swallows the fetus to Heather's horror and is snatched away by an archangel of the cult to the chapel below, where she is found to have given birth and disappeared (with Heather presuming her dead).
-Heather then defeats the newly born god, before taking time to mourn her father.
+Heather confronts her and uses a supernatural substance, given to her by Harry before his death, to vomit out the fetal deity, which was nourished by her hatred.
+Claudia promptly swallows the fetus to Heather's horror in an attempt to complete the birthing process of the god.
+Claudia is snatched away by an archangel of the cult to the chapel below, where she is found to have given birth and disappeared (with Heather presuming her dead).
+Heather defeats the newly born god and takes time to mourn her father.

 Three endings appear in the game.
 The "Normal" ending, which is the only ending available on the first play-through of the game, sees Heather and Douglas survive, while in the "Possessed" ending, Heather kills Douglas.
 In the "Revenge" ending, which is a joke ending accessible by performing certain in-game actions, Heather reunites with Harry, and Harry orders UFOs to blow up Silent Hill.